Getting Started: Ordering Servers

 Installing Windows has gotten even easier: if you previously had to send a request via ticket system and then wait, now Windows can be installed right from the control panel in just one click.
 The following versions are available: 2008 R2, 2012, 2012 R2.
 Licenses have to be ordered separately (available in the Services tab).

 A lot of our users rent dedicated servers to build their own virtual environments.
-With these users in mind, we created a template with the latest version of the Proxmox virtualization management system.
+With these users in mind, we created a template with the Proxmox virtualization management system.

 Proxmox is a Debian-based Linux distro and can be used to quickly deploy virtual machines and manage them over a web interface.

-We offer the latest version of Proxmox, version 4.3 (27 September 2016).
 The autoinstall image uses open Proxmox VE (without support), which installs additional packages on top of Debian.
 If you need official support from Proxmox, then the repository needs to be changed in the signature.
-Changes in version 4.3 include:
+Added features include: